Organized by ATELIER Mask Movement Theatre

 At this point on the path of research comes the help of the red nose.
 Jacques Lecoq called it the smallest mask in the world.
 This simple and basic theatrical instrument allows us to highlight everything that plays out of tune.
 It permits the manifestation and gives authority to a totally honest world that appears to be inadequate and which is supposed to not exist.

 The conscious exploration of this world shifts its boundaries beyond the deepest uniqueness of the individual, to the point of making him embrace the poetics of the fragility of the humane being in the relation to everything that surrounds him.
 An individual world extremely sensitive and comic a the same time, which happens in the instant, which exists only in sharing everything and always.
 An elementary world that does not define itself but that mirrors who is defining it as idiotic, ridiculous, stupid, and childish.
-The clown appears to be inadequate in the eyes of the observing public, but in itself is the pure reason of existence that brings us back with tenderness, entering from the other side, and giving meaning to the universal greatness of the collective body.
+The clown appears to be inadequate in the eyes of the observing public, but in itself is the pure reason of existence that brings us back with tenderness, entering from the other side, to a universal dimension and to the collective body.

 The workshop will be taught in English.
 Work sessions can be translated in French, Italian and Spanish.